jeffaustin81/count_repeats/tests/SPECS.md

 ###Third Spec

-####Searches for a word inside a string that has coumpound words that contain that word and still returns the proper number of times that word exists
+####Searches for a word inside a string that has compound words that contain that word and still returns the proper number of times that word exists

 #####_INPUT1: "How much wood would a woodchuck chuck if a woodchuck could chuck wood"_